 Failure by an employee to meet a service condition (whether due to voluntary departure or involuntary redundancy) is accounted as forfeiture.
-Previously recognized expenses in respect of forfeited share-based payments are reversed through profit or loss.
+Previously recognized expenses in respect of forfeited share-based payments are reversed through profit or loss or through reverse of capitalization.